Demonic Pact

 At the beginning of your upkeep, choose one that hasn't been chosen —

-• Demonic Pact deals 4 damage to target creature, player or planeswalker and you gain 4 life.
+• This enchantment deals 4 damage to any target (creature, player, planeswalker or battle) and you gain 4 life.

 • Target opponent discards two cards.